 Since our first indigenous girl commenced in 2008, we have been registered with several organisations to welcome more indigenous students to our School and we did, in 2014.
+This student completed her Year 12 studies at the end of 2017.
 Macquarie Grammar is a member of the "Dare to Lead Coalition", a Commonwealth funded national project with a focus on improving educational outcomes for Indigenous students.
-Additionally, other MGS and High School Preparation students came from Japan, Kingdom of Thailand, Malaysia, People's Republic of China, Hong Kong, Taiwan, Republic of India, Republic of Indonesia, Republic of Korea, Republic of Turkey, Republic of Vanuatu, Socialist Republic of Vietnam, The People's Republic of Bangladesh, Federal Democratic Republic of Nepal, Brazil, Papua New Guinea, Nepal, and Australia.
+Additionally, other MGS and High School Preparation students came from Japan, Kingdom of Thailand, Malaysia, People's Republic of China, Hong Kong, Taiwan, India, Republic of Indonesia, Republic of South Korea, Republic of Turkey, Republic of Vanuatu, Vietnam, Bangladesh, Nepal, Brazil, Papua New Guinea, Nepal and Australia.